Washington: Facts and Figures

 Washington’s businesses are some of the most recognizable in the world, from Boeing to Microsoft to Starbucks.
-In addition, timber and agricultural exports - as well as one of the most trafficked ports on the west coast in Seattle - help Washington exports reach every corner of the globe.
-In 2022, these exports generated $61.1 billion and helped support over 931,000 good-paying Washington jobs.
+In addition, timber and agricultural exports – as well as one of the busiest ports on the West Coast in Seattle – help Washington exports reach every corner of the globe.
+These exports generate $83 billion and help support over 930,000 good-paying Washington jobs.

 Job Creation